thedod/global420/README.md

 1. Copy `conf-example.py` to `conf.py` and edit it.
 1. Run `python mkflickrplaces.py`.
 Note that it takes about 15 minutes to run, because it waits 2 seconds between API requests, to avoid flooding the good folks at flickr.
-1. Edit `flickrplaces.js` and fix the bug at "Costa Rita" (it's "/Costa+Rica" and not somewhere in Italy).
+1. Edit `flickrplaces.js` and fix the following known bugs

+   * `"Costa Rica, CR": "/Italy/Lombardy"` should be `"/Costa+Rica"`
+   * `"Malta, MT": "/United+States/Montana/Malta"` should be `"/Malta"`
-   If you find other bugs there, please leave an issue here.
+   * If you find other bugs there, please leave an issue here.

 ### Thanks